Lucinda L Damon-Bach

 |1204||01||ENL250||American Literary Studies I|

 I have been teaching graduate and undergraduate courses at Salem State since summer 1998.
 Previously, I taught writing at Boston College (1 year) and at Harvard University (5 years), and various writing and literature courses during my graduate work at the State University of New York at Buffalo (4 years).

 I also taught grades 8-12 for two years at Chelsea Public School (K-12) in Chelsea, Vermont, volunteered in a special education classroom in Ann Arbor, Michigan, and completed my student teaching at Montera Jr. High in Oakland, California (8th grade) and at Campolindo High School in Moraga, CA (9th and 11th grades).
 I began my licensure course work at my undergraduate alma mater, University of California, Berkeley, and finished it through the University of Michigan, Ann Arbor.

-Before all this, I thought I would become a doctor, went to Kenyon College in Ohio and studied biology and music, then served as an apprentice oceanographer on board Research Vessel Westward--a 125' staysail schooner, doing research in the Caribbean--where, after a horrible experience in high school English, I discovered that I loved Shakespeare.
-After reading The Tempest and Romeo and Juliet from the ship's library, I decided that I would change my major to English, teach high school, and coach cross-country and track and field.
+Before all this, I thought I would become a doctor, went to Kenyon College in Ohio and studied biology and music, then served as an apprentice oceanographer on board Research Vessel Westward--a 125' staysail schooner, doing research in the Caribbean--where, despite a horrible experience in high school English, I discovered that I loved Shakespeare.
+While reading The Tempest and Romeo and Juliet (from the ship's small library) I decided that I would change my major to English, teach high school, and coach cross-country and track and field.
 After several years of that, which I loved, I started graduate school to focus on Shakespeare, then discovered 19th-century American women writers and haven't looked back.
 As Emerson once put it, "The voyage of the best ship is a zig zag line of a hundred tacks."
 I'm looking forward to the next zigs and zags.